Back to the blog

 • Develops shallow understanding

-• Bad habits form (playing too fast, neglecting defense)
+• Bad habits develop (running too much, carelessness on defense)

 Solution:

-• Analyze your blitz games to extract real ideas
+• SI.N.l Analyse your blitz games to get real ideas.

-• Practice your gambits in longer time controls too
+• Get in some practice with your gambits at longer time controls as well.

-• Treat each game as an opportunity to learn, not just win quickly
+• Think of every game as a chance to practice, not just win fast.

-A huge mistake is assuming the opponent will always accept the gambit.
-When they don’t, the gambiteer is often caught off guard and unsure how to continue.
+It is a major error to expect the opponent will always take the gambit.
+When they don’t, the gambiteer is frequently caught flat-footed and doesn’t know how to proceed.

 Why It’s a Problem: